devlargs/kitsu-anime/README.md

-# NextJS, Typescript, Chakra UI Boilerplate
+# NextJS, Typescript, Chakra UI

 A simple repository that bootstraps application. npm packages will be updated from time to time.